Randall Todd Pippenger

 A.B. summa cum laude, History, Religious Studies, Washington University in St. Louis

-Tales of a Minstrel of Reims, translated by Samuel N. Rosenberg, historical introduction by William Chester Jordan, annotated by Randall Todd Pippenger, forthcoming.
+Tales of a Minstrel of Reims, translated by Samuel N. Rosenberg, historical introduction by William Chester Jordan, annotated by Randall Todd Pippenger (Forthcoming, Catholic University of America Press).